 Fall is definitely the best season in the Nashville area.
 The heat and humidity have finally disappeared and the fall foliage is spectacular.
 It’s a great time to enjoy some outdoor family fun before winter sends us all inside for a while.
 So, plan a day out and enjoy some fall family fun in Nashville!

 - Cheekwood is a favorite among locals.
 This botanical garden is bursting with mums and other flowers.
 It is a perfect spot to take fall photos of the kids.
 Don’t miss the scarecrow exhibits throughout the garden and a trip to the pumpkin patch is a must.

 - Middle Tennessee is full of great pumpkin farms.
 Get into the spirit of the season with a hayride, a trip through a corn maze or just some fun on the farm.
 There are tons to choose from!

 - There is no better time to visit the Nashville Zoo.
-The animals are much more active in cooler weather and that means you can stay longer and spend some time at the awesome playground!
+The animals are much more active in cooler weather which makes the experience a lot more fun.

 - This is a great time for a picnic by the lake.
 There are so many great places for fun on the lake!
 Pack your basket and head to Cook Recreation Area